 Interval training is the best way to become a faster cyclist.
 By selectively training specific energy systems, you can make the most of your training time.
 With so many types of intervals, choosing what to do can be a bit overwhelming.
-In this article, we’ll cover the intricacies of interval training.
+In this article, we’ll cover the intricacies of cycling interval training.

 What are Intervals?